-•Transplant programs could consider helping with travel costs for the donor to return to the center for complications related to donation or help pay for their care in their home county, if they are unable to travel back to the center.
-Of course, any acute or life-threatening issue should be addressed locally.
+center for complications related to donation or help pay for their care in their home county, they are unable to travel back to the center.
+Of course, any acute or life-threatening issue addressed lo ic center. or course, a iny acute or ine tineater iiig issuc silouiu be addi essed ie , cany.